 Nerve Pain (Diabetic Neuropathy, Postherpetic Neuralgia): Starting dose: 300 mg once daily (bedtime).
 Target dose: 900-1800 mg daily divided into three doses.
 Maximum: 3600 mg daily.
 Titrate by 300 mg every 2-3 days as tolerated.

-Standard Titration Schedule (for nerve pain): Day 1: 300 mg once daily (bedtime).
+Standard Titration: Day 1: 300 mg once daily (bedtime).
 Day 2: 300 mg twice daily.
 Day 3: 300 mg three times daily.
-Then increase by 300 mg every 2-3 days as needed up to 1800 mg daily.
-Maximum dose 3600 mg daily.
-For elderly or kidney-impaired patients, slower titration (increase every 5-7 days) and lower target doses are recommended.
+Then increase by 300 mg every 2-3 days as needed.
+For elderly or kidney patients, slower titration (increase every 5-7 days) is recommended.

 What is the correct gabapentin starting dose?

 Gabapentin starting dose depends on condition: For nerve pain: start 300 mg once daily.
 For seizures: start 300 mg three times daily.
 For restless legs: start 300 mg once daily.
-Titrate slowly over 2-4 weeks to minimize side effects.
+Use our gabapentin dosage calculator for personalized dosing.

 How do I titrate gabapentin?